niedch/vectree/README.md

 ### MCP Server

-The MCP server provides:
+The MCP server provides two tools and three pre-built prompts:

-- `search-documentation` tool for semantic search
-- Pre-built prompts for common use cases:
+**Tools:**

+1. **`search-documentation`** - Semantic search across all documentation
+   - Accepts natural language queries
+   - Uses vector similarity to find relevant content
+   - Returns ranked results with document IDs, levels, and metadata
+   - Example: "How to configure authentication in ConnectAll"

+2. **`get-parent-context`** - Retrieve parent section for broader context
+   - Takes a document ID from search results
+   - Returns the parent document/section that contains it
+   - Useful for understanding the broader topic or category
+   - Example: If you find a Level 3 subsection, get its Level 2 parent section
+   - Helps navigate the document hierarchy

+**Prompts:**

 - `connectall-help`: General help with features and configuration
 - `connectall-troubleshoot`: Troubleshooting assistance
 - `connectall-develop`: Developer documentation search

+**Workflow Example:**

+1. Use `search-documentation` to find relevant content: "API authentication methods"
+2. Review results and identify a relevant document (e.g., Document ID: 42, Level: 3)
+3. Use `get-parent-context` with document ID 42 to get the broader section context
+4. Understand the full picture by seeing the parent Level 2 section that contains the authentication details

 ## Prerequisites